About Luskin’s Fellowships & Internship Funding

 David Bohnett Fellowship in the City of Los Angeles Mayor’s Office

 The David Bohnett Fellowship was established in 2007 for outstanding Luskin graduate students to complete a yearlong fellowship in the Los Angeles Mayor’s Office.
-The Mayor’s Office provides students with access to high levels of city government in where they are supervised by the Mayor’s senior staff.
-The Fellows are matched to an office that coincides with the Fellows’ expertise and the needs of the Mayor’s Office.
+The Mayor’s Office provides students with access to high levels of city government where they are supervised by mayoral senior staff.
+The Fellows are matched to an office that aligns with the Fellows’ expertise and the needs of the Mayor’s Office.
 The assignments are fast-paced, rigorous, and may expand or change based on the evolving needs of the City.
 As such, the Bohnett Fellowship requires graduate students to have a high amount of professionalism, flexibility, and innovation.
-Past offices that hosted Fellows include: Budget & Innovation, City Services, Economic Opportunity, Homelessness Initiatives, Immigrant Affairs, Reentry, and Transportation.
+Past offices that hosted Fellows include: Budget & Innovation, City Services, Community Safety, Economic Opportunity, Homelessness Initiatives, Immigrant Affairs, International Affairs, Public Safety, Reentry, and Transportation.
 In addition to the academic yearlong Fellowship, Fellows also receive the opportunity to attend the annual U.S. Conference of Mayors (USCM) winter meeting, typically held in Washington D.C..
 At USCM, Fellows have access to city leaders from across the nation, and with the staff and Fellows from the other universities that also host the Bohnett Fellows program (NYU Wagner & U Michigan Ford).
-Further, Fellows join the many UCLA Luskin Cohorts that have participated in the Bohnett Fellowship Program.
+Further, Fellows join the many UCLA Luskin cohorts that have participated in the Bohnett Fellowship Program.
 UCLA Luskin and the Bohnett Foundation regularly organize events to encourage cross-cohort and sector networking.
-For more information about the current and former Bohnett Fellows from UCLA Luskin please visit: http://www.bohnettfoundation.org/ucla-luskin/.
+For more information about the current and former Bohnett Fellows from UCLA Luskin please visit: bohnettfoundation.org/ucla-luskin.

 Bohnett Fellow Alumni